 RL is the darling of ML researchers now.
 It is advancing with incredible pace, to solve business and industrial problems and garnering a lot of attention due to its potential.
 Going forward, RL will be core to organizations’ AI strategies.

-Reinforcement Learning is core to GAVS’ AI strategy and is being actively pursued to power the IP led AIOps platform – Zero Incident FrameworkTM (ZIF).
+Reinforcement Learning is core to GAVS’ AI strategy and is being actively pursued to power the IP led AIOps platform – ZIF.
 We had our first success on RL; developing an RL agent for automated log rotation in servers.

 Reinforcement Learning: An Introduction second edition by Richard S. Sutton and Andrew G. Barto